EthanPerello/npc-forge/docs/dev-setup.md

 npm run dev
 ```

-This will start the development server, typically at [http://localhost:3000](http://localhost:3000).
+This starts the development server at [http://localhost:3000](http://localhost:3000).

 ## Understanding Development Mode

-NPC Forge includes special features for development:

 ### Usage Limit Bypass

-In development mode, the app bypasses the usage limits for Enhanced and Premium models.
-The `isDevMode()` function in `src/lib/usage-limits.ts` detects if you're in development and returns unlimited generations for all models.
+In development mode, the app may bypass usage limits for testing purposes.

 ### Character Library